Skip to main content

 • “The limited color palette emphasizes the oppressive heat and ever-present threat of scarcity, while character designs manage to convey personality and desperation despite their simplistic appearance.”

-Users express frustration over the stability of the game, highlighting significant bugs that detract from the overall experience, especially considering the price point.
+Users express frustration over the game's stability, highlighting significant bugs that detract from the overall experience, questioning the value of the purchase given these issues.

 • “How do people pay 20 bucks for games that are so buggy?”

-The monetization model is praised for its absence of microtransactions, allowing players to enjoy the game mechanics reminiscent of classic titles like old school Magic: The Gathering without any additional financial barriers.
+The monetization model is praised for its absence of microtransactions, allowing players to enjoy the game mechanics reminiscent of classic titles like old school Magic: The Gathering without any additional costs.

-• “No microtransactions, just the great game mechanics I remember from old school Magic: The Gathering.”
+• “No microtransactions, just the great game mechanics I remember from old school MTG.”

 Buy Nowhere Prophet